simonking2/gitops-simpledemo/README.md

 # gitops-simpledemo
-un simple deployment to k8s
+un simple deployment to k8s for testing GitOps